Hexatown/docs/microsoft/usecases/microsoft365/connect your organization/index.md

 ---
 title: Connect your organization
-inshort: Yammer seamlessly enables connections to people and information from across your organization that you never knew existed.
-Discuss ideas, share updates, and crowdsource answers from coworkers from anywhere.
-Connect to everything important so you can share, learn and make better decisions on the go.
 contexts: office365,microsoft365
 copyright: Microsoft
 translations: en
-tools:
+tools: OFFICE 365 BASICS, YAMMER
 areas:
 color: #777777
 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/connect-your-organization
 ---
+Yammer seamlessly enables connections to people and information from across your organization that you never knew existed.
+Discuss ideas, share updates, and crowdsource answers from coworkers from anywhere.
+Connect to everything important so you can share, learn and make better decisions on the go.

 ## Find & build on the work of others